zurb/foundation-apps/README.md

-# Foundation for Apps Alpha
+# Foundation for Apps

 [![Build Status](https://travis-ci.org/zurb/foundation-apps.svg)](https://travis-ci.org/zurb/foundation-apps)

-Work in progress for Foundation for Apps, an Angular-powered framework for responsive web apps, from your friends at [ZURB](http://zurb.com).
-At this time we will only be accepting pull requests from the core team and invited contributors, as we work toward an initial release.
-Thanks!
+This is [Foundation for Apps](http://foundation.zurb.com/apps), an Angular-powered framework for building powerful responsive web apps, from your friends at [ZURB](http://zurb.com).

 ## Requirements